bmoussaud/watermark-labels-buildpack/README.md

 ## Goal

-The aim of this buildpack is to set labels on all the built image
+The aim of this buildpack is to set labels on all the built images.
+What's for ? to track the images built with managed buildbacks (eg Tanzu Build Service) versus the images fetched from external providers.
+Exemple If you want or you need to track the usage of your build services based on builpackage versus a Dockerfile based solution to build the images.
+The default implementation of the `watermark` buildpack add 2 labels:
+* `watermark.instance` : mycompany-instance-one
+* `watermark.host`: filled with the hostname (podname) that build the image (${HOSTNAME})

 ### Build the buildpack as an image